zrihza/zrihza/README.md

 ---

-🎓 I recently graduated with a degree in **Mathematics** — and now I’m applying my love for numbers to real-world tech problems.
+🎓 I recently graduated with a degree in **Mathematics** — and now I’m applying my love for logics to real-world tech problems.
 🚀 I'm passionate about making data useful through **analytics**, **machine learning**, and **smart visualizations**.
 📌 I'm actively looking for opportunities as a:
 - ⚙️ **Machine Learning Engineer**